saeraa/Quizzical/README.md

 ### Made with React

-In the [https://scrimba.com/learn/frontend](Frontend Career Path) of [https://scrimba.com](Scrimba) are many solo projects to get through, and this is one of the harder ones.\
+In the [Frontend Career Path](https://scrimba.com/learn/frontend) of [Scrimba](https://scrimba.com) are many solo projects to get through, and this is one of the harder ones.

 I have modified the specifications with my own layout, color and typography.